kennychu0510/Sample-Env-Generator-VS-Code-Extension/README.md

-# Image Import Generator
+# Env Sample Generator

 ## Features

-Right click a directory in the explorer to quickly generate a index file that includes all images within the directory
+Right click a .env in the explorer to quickly generate a sample .env for that file
 <br>
 <img src="./demo.gif"/>